artefactual/atom-docs/user-manual/add-edit-content/accessions.rst

    * :ref:`terms`

-The "Identifier" field on the right, and the larger "Note" field below it, are both free-text fields.
+The "Identifier" field in the middle, and the larger "Note" field on the right, are both free-text fields.

 You can also add multiple identifiers as needed.
 Click the "Add new" link in the bottom of the alternative identifier widget, and a new set of fields will